In this guide, let's learn more about what are arrays .

-When there are lots of variables in a program and somehow, they all related to each other and have same data type in this case instead of giving each value a variable name we would store all values inside an array.
-That’s how it will dissolve the problem of creating many variable names and give easy access over all the values.
-For example:
+When there are lots of variables in a program and somehow, they are all related to each other and have the same data type, in this case, instead of giving each value a variable name, we would store all values inside an array.
+That’s how it will dissolve the problem of creating many variable names and give easy access to all the values.

 int a, b,c,d,e,f,g,h; a=10; b=20; c=30; d=56; e=70; f=30; g=23; h=34;

-Here in the above pseudocode we have declared 8 variables and assigned values to them, this approach of coding could be tedious, each developer should have knowledge of data structures and should know when to pick which Data structure.
+Here in the above pseudocode, we have declared 8 variables and assigned values to them; this approach of coding could be tedious.
+Each developer should have knowledge of data structures and should know when to pick which data structure.
 The above problem could be solved with the help of an array.
-For example:

 int = array; array=10; array=20; …..

-Array use indexing to store value, indexing in arrays starts with 0 and end with (n-1) where n is the total numbers of elements that can be stored in an array.
+Array uses indexing to store value; indexing in arrays starts with 0 and ends with (n-1), where n is the total number of elements that can be stored in an array.
 Indexing could also be used to retrieve values from an array.

 Arrays are of three types: